 Family-to-Family Health Information Centers are non-profit, family-staffed organizations that help families of children and youth with special health care needs and the professionals who serve them

-Early Intervention Program (Part C) and Preschool Grants Program (Section 619) contact information by state and territory
+- Early Intervention Program (Part C) Visit disclaimer page and Preschool Grants Program (Section 619) Visit disclaimer page contact information by state and territory

 Part C and Section 619 are components of the Individuals with Disabilities Education Act (IDEA), a law ensuring services to children with disabilities throughout the nation.
 IDEA governs how states and public agencies provide early intervention, special education and related services to eligible infants, toddlers, children and youth with disabilities.

-Training and information for parents and caregivers of infants, toddlers and children with disabilities
+- Training and information for parents and caregivers of infants, toddlers and children with disabilities Visit disclaimer page

 Information for parents and people who work with parents to enable them to participate more fully and effectively with professionals in meeting the educational needs of their children with disabilities.